marcocspc/58wq/_posts/2021-10-03-Headless-Steam-Streaming-in-a-Lxc-Container.md

 That's it for now.
 I hope I can fix that black screen issue soon.

 ## The Black Screen of Death

+I solved the black screen of death by changing the contents of ~/.config/sway/config, based on what I saw [here](https://github.com/ValveSoftware/steam-for-linux/issues/6148).
+I already updated the lines above, where I write contents to the file.

+Still need to fix audio and controller input.

+# This won't be used in the final guide, but I'm going to leave here for documentation purposes whilst I don't finish this.

 Ok, chapter two.
 I have tried again and again to use wayland, but as for now there are no guides to do it.
 Instead, I will try to use X11 with Archlinux, as it is described on [this](https://steamcommunity.com/sharedfiles/filedetails/?id=680514371) guide.